Progress in International Reading Literacy Study (PIRLS) Data Services

 Where:

-As well as assessing students, PIRLS also collects background information, using questionnaires, from the students, their parents/caregivers, their reading teachers, and from the principals of the schools at which they attend.
+As well as assessing students, PIRLS also collects background information via questionnaires from the students, their parents/caregivers, their reading teachers and from the principals of the schools they attend.

 Results from the fifth cycle of PIRLS, known internationally as PIRLS 2021, were released on 16 May 2023.
-Development work for the sixth cycle, PIRLS 2026, is underway, with the field trial scheduled for March 2025 and the main study in November 2026.
+PIRLS 2026 data collection runs from October to December.

 PIRLS is conducted under the auspices of the International Association for the Evaluation of Educational Achievement (IEA), which is an independent international co-operative of national research institutions and government agencies.
 In New Zealand, the Ministry of Education’s Educational Measurement and Assessment Team manages the implementation of the school-based international studies, including PIRLS.